Contact: Palmer NHS Sponsor

 2) Dues. $15 annual NHS dues must be paid to the Palmer Business Office no later than Wednesday, November 6, 2019 to remain in NHS.
 If you cannot financially pay this fee, see Mr. Chamberlin before the due date.

 3) Attend monthly meetings.
 One unexcused meeting will result in NHS Probation.
 More than one unexcused meeting will result in a Dismissal Hearing.
 If you need to be absent from a meeting (doctor appointment, sport game - not practice, etc.), contact Mr. Chamberlin (email@example.com) prior to the meeting.

 4) Three community service projects each semester.
-Two of the projects must be NHS-Sponsored or Group.
-For each project you must take a "selfie" at the project site and send it to our Historian, Bailey Larson (firstname.lastname@example.org).
+At least one of the projects must be a BIG NHS project (see below).
+For each project you must take a "selfie" at the project site and send it to our Historian, Megan Geiser ().
 Include your name, the project name and a brief description of the photo.
-Spring service forms are due to Mr. Chamberlin in room 222 by: April 15th for Seniors and May 13th for Juniors.
-Use this form to record your service projects each semester: Spring Service Form
+Fall service forms are due to Mr. Chamberlin in room 222 by Wednesday, December 18, 2019.
+Use this form to record your service projects each semester: coming by the October meeting.

 To keep track of these requirements, a non-graded class in Q will be created called National Honor Society.
 It's an 8th period class.
 This class is not graded and won't show up on your school transcripts.
 It's there to monitor your NHS requirements.
 A "1" indicates the requirement is met.
 A "0" means the requirement is not met.
 A blank means the requirement hasn't been assessed.
 This class class will be available for viewing on September 16th.

 Bylaws are the governing rules and regulations of the Palmer NHS Chapter and its members.
 Bylaws were updated and approved by the Faculity Council in December, 2018.